 Your Burbank Veterinarian Talks About Your Aging Dog

 Dogs can generally be considered seniors when they reach the age of seven, although it can come earlier with certain large and super-large breeds.
 Just like with humans, when dog’s age they start to slow down and are more likely to develop certain physical problems.
-Dr. Metzger, our Burbank veterinarian, advises that this is the time when it’s important to start bringing your dog into our office more often every year, so we can monitor it for early signs of any health problems.
+Our Burbank veterinarian, advises that this is the time when it’s important to start bringing your dog into our office more often every year, so we can monitor it for early signs of any health problems.

 As pets age, their immune systems become weaker and they become more likely to develop a host of physical problems and diseases.
 Some of the more common ones are: